-Images of slot canyons represent one of the most fascinating corners of our planet: the American Southwest.
+Slot canyons represent one of the most fascinating corners of our planet: the American Southwest.
 Sandstone, over millions of years, has been eroded by the power of water, creating deep, winding corridors.
 For anyone of any age with an explorative spirit, slot canyons are a playground.
-The two most iconic, and likely the most photogenic canyons in the world, are within a two hour drive from each other.
+The two most iconic, and likely the most photogenic canyons in the world, are within a two-hour drive of each other.
 They are the Zion Narrows and Antelope Canyon.

 My name is Seth Hamel.
-I am a professional landscape and adventure photographer working in the Zion National Park area.
+I’m a professional landscape and adventure photographer working in the Zion National Park area.
 When I go into the Narrows by myself or with clients, the start time isn’t until 10 am or so, depending on the time of year.
 Many of the clients that I guide through the Narrows ask, “Can we start earlier?
 I want to make sure I’m in there for the best light.”
-This is due to the fact that with typical landscape photography, we want to get that early, glowing light on the features of whatever we are photographing.
+With typical landscape photography, we want to get that early, glowing light on the features of whatever we’re photographing.

 The Zion Narrows presents situations where controlling your shutter speed is the first priority.
 Due to the beautiful flowing water in this magnificent canyon, controlling what the flowing water looks like plays a major role in the artistic outcome of your image.

 Good shutter speeds range from 1/2 of a second to 1/10 of a second.
-This requires some experimentation with different speeds of water flow and the effect you are hoping to achieve.
-After setting the shutter speed, I would adjust my aperture, and then the ISO.
+This requires some experimentation with different speeds of water flow and the effect you’re hoping to achieve.
+After setting the shutter speed, I would adjust my aperture and then the ISO.
 This can be a tricky balance.
 Having an experienced mentor in this situation is helpful.

 Seth Hamel offers professional guiding and photography instruction in Zion National Park.
 Tracking the best light in the Zion Narrows throughout the year, you are guaranteed to have the opportunity to shoot some of the best scenes in the canyon.
 Learn more about available guided Zion photography opportunities at zion-photography.com.
 Along with artistic and technical instruction, you will be walking away with professional quality images that will be some of your favorite images from the desert Southwest.